White House: Russia looks to purchase more attack drones from Iran after depleting stockpile | Law-Order

 White House: Russia looks to purchase more attack drones from Iran after depleting stockpile

-Since August, Iran has provided Russia with more than 400 UAVs primarily of the Shahed variety, White House National Security Council spokesman John Kirby said.
+The White House on Monday said Russia is looking to buy additional advanced attack drones from Iran for use in its war against Ukraine after using up most of the 400 drones it had previously purchased from Tehran.The Biden administration last year publicised satellite imagery and intelligence findings that it said indicated Iran sold hundreds of attack drones to Russia.

-The White House on Monday said that Russia is looking to buy additional advanced attack drones from Iran for use in the Kremlin's war in Ukraine after using up most of the 400 drones it had previously purchased from Tehran.
+The White House on Monday said Russia is looking to buy additional advanced attack drones from Iran for use in its war against Ukraine after using up most of the 400 drones it had previously purchased from Tehran.

 The Biden administration last year publicised satellite imagery and intelligence findings that it said indicated Iran sold hundreds of attack drones to Russia.
-For months, officials have publicly stated that the United States believed Iran was considering selling hundreds of ballistic missiles to Russia, but Washington did not have evidence a deal was consummated.
+And for months, officials have said the United States believed Iran was considering selling hundreds of ballistic missiles to Russia, but Washington did not have evidence a deal was consummated.

 "Iran also continues to provide Russia with one-way attack UAVs (unmanned aerial vehicles).
 Since August, Iran has provided Russia with more than 400 UAVs primarily of the Shahed variety," White House National Security Council spokesman John Kirby said.
 "Russia has expended most of these UAVs, using them to target Ukrainian critical infrastructure inside Ukraine.
 By providing Russia with these UAVs, Iran has been directly enabling Russia's war of aggression in Ukraine," Kirby told reporters.